-- G 2.3.6 The different options can be summarised as: - SP Very low track force rolling stock, capable of running over less robust track at higher speeds than higher track-force stock; - MU Low track force rolling stock, which can operate at a higher cant deficiency and have lower track force than other permitted stock on the route and is capable of HST braking performance; - HST Rolling stock with higher braking performance, and therefore shorter stopping distances, than other permitted locomotive-hauled stock on a route. - G 2.3.7 Background information on the different types of LDPS is given in 4.2 - G 2.3.8 Stage1: If the track is less robust, then an SP differential is likely to be the most appropriate to avoid problems of track deterioration. - G 2.3.9 Stage 2: MU and HST differentials apply to rolling stock with higher braking performance so the capability of the signalling system as well as the track is important. - G 2.3.10 Stages 3 and 4: There may be a business case for some limited intervention on the infrastructure to enable other types of LDPS.
+- G 2.3.5 The different options can be summarised as: - SP Very low track force rolling stock, capable of running over less robust track at higher speeds than higher track-force stock; - MU Low track force rolling stock, which can operate at a higher cant deficiency and have lower track force than other permitted stock on the route and is capable of HST braking performance; - HST Rolling stock with higher braking performance, and therefore shorter stopping distances, than other permitted locomotive-hauled stock on a route. - G 2.3.6 Background information on the different types of LDPS is given in 4.2 - G 2.3.7 Stage1: If the track is less robust, then an SP differential is likely to be the most appropriate. - G 2.3.8 Stages 2 to 4: There may be a business case for some limited intervention on the track to enable other types of LDPS. - G 2.3.9 Stage 5: The RA capability of the structures on the route may determine the most appropriate LDPS.